mad-it/pixel_typescript/README.md

 - TIME COMPLEXITY: O(MN) [or just O(N^2)]
 - SPACE COMPLEXITY: O(MN) [or just O(N^2)]

+## Structure

+The project uses a minimalistic setup that is sufficient for running an in-memory small application.
+# Assumptions
+The project setup or input/output is not considered to be the most important part of this evaluation.

+This excercise is more algorithmic and focus on the time and space complexity is given.
 ## Setup

 ``yarn install``
 ## Running tests
 ``yarn test``